smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

         use this method, start a new interactive job for each test to keep test sessions separated in the Operator Replay debug log member file.
-For interactive testing, the STROPRRPY command parameter JOBTYPE must be set to a value of \"A\".
+For interactive testing, the STROPRRPY command parameter JOBTYPE must be set to a value of "A".
     b.
 It may also be useful, or even required, to use a test OpCon schedule to perform the script test.
 This might be necessary if any value from the OpCon environment will be communicated to the